numerica-ideas/community/web/optimizing-api-request-handling-with-lodash-a-deep-dive-into-throttling-and-debouncing/README.md

 - The trailing executes the last call in the interval with the value **DOUALA** and skips all the calls before.

 ## How to choose between Throttling and Debouncing

+`These observations are based on my own experience.
+So you can have a different opinion.`

 Throttling is useful when you want to maintain a steady flow of requests at a controlled rate, like updating a UI component based on user input without overwhelming the server.
 Use throttle when dealing with continuous events like scrolling or resizing, and you want to limit the number of times a function is called within a specific time interval.